kms-healthcare/il-actions/comment-pull-request/README.md

 # Comment Pull Request Composite Action

+> [!NOTE]
-This composite action allows you to automatically comment on a pull request in your GitHub repository.
+> This composite action allows you to automatically comment on a pull request in your GitHub repository.

 ## Usage